 You will be asked some very straightforward questions at the appointment as to why you want a NIN, and providing the NIN Office are satisfied you have been looking for work they will submit an application for a NIN on your behalf.

-You can find help with National Insurance related queries here or via the enquiries helpline on 0300 200 3500 (Open Monday to Friday: 8am to 8pm and Saturday: 8am to 4pm).
+Find help with National Insurance related queries or use the enquiries helpline on 0300 200 3500 (Open Monday to Friday: 8am to 8pm and Saturday: 8am to 4pm).